-You will usually be required to sit a subject-specific written assessment either pre-interview or at-interview.
-If your course has a pre-interview assessment you will need to be registered in advance by your school or college.
+You will usually be required to sit a subject-specific written assessment either Pre-Registration Required or Cambridge College Registered.
+If your course has a Pre-Registration Required assessment you will need to be registered in advance by your school or college.

 Q. Can I transfer to Cambridge from another university?

 Cambridge Colleges will only, as a matter of principle, consider applications from students enrolled in a degree course at other UK universities in very exceptional circumstances.

 Q. Can I apply to both Oxford and Cambridge?

 Q. Can I take a gap year and defer my entry?

 At Homerton, we don't mind this, provided you tell us before well in advance, and ideally in your application.